arverma/SpellingGame/README.md

 # SpellingGame
-This is a Spelling Game built to practice spelling.
-It is built using Python and is available to run with without GUI.
+This game is intended to practice spelling.
+It is built on Python3 and is available to run with and without GUI.

 ![SpellngGame UI](Image/gui.png)